Trusted WordPress tutorials, when you need them most.

 Here, you have the option to enable dark mode for your tweets, change the language of the tweet, and hide the tweet’s thread discussion.

-You can also enable the ‘Opt-out of tailoring Twitter’ option to prevent Twitter from collecting your visitors’ information, such as the web page they visited, their IP address, browser type, operating system, and cookie information.
+You can also enable the ‘Opt-out of tailoring Twitter’ option to prevent X/Twitter from collecting your visitors’ information, such as the web page they visited, their IP address, browser type, operating system, and cookie information.

 Once you’re done, just click the ‘Update’ button.